cartigli/vault/xsorted()/III SQL/VII INSERT.md

 DELETE FROM employees
 WHERE emp_no = 999903;
 ```
 *This deletes the record of the employee from the table employees.
-If this value corresponds to another table in which the constraint DELETE ON CASCADE was set, said value from corresponding table will also be deleted when the above is executed.*
+If this value corresponds to another table in which the constraint On Delete Cascade was set, said value from corresponding table will also be deleted when the above is executed.*
 	*Again, if no condition is set or given, this command will be applied to the entire table.*

 DROP vs TRUNCATE vs DELETE